An independent research database No paid placement · No referral fees

 Storm damage vs permit timeline — the collision.

 The hardest moment in arborist work is the storm-damaged tree that's a genuine risk + needs council approval to remove.
 The risk is now.
 The permit is 4–8 weeks.
-Most councils have an emergency works pathway, but the cowboy who tells you "we can just take it down tonight" is gambling with your legal position.
+Most councils have an emergency works pathway, but the quote-trap operator who tells you "we can just take it down tonight" is gambling with your legal position.

 Genuine emergency.